Here's How Much Faster Your Next Laptop Will Be

 Just in time for the back-to-school shopping season, Intel is providing more detail about its new line of processors.
-The company's eighth generation chips, nicknamed "Coffee Lake," will power upcoming laptops launching this year and next.
+The first batch of the company's eighth generation chips, nicknamed "Kaby Lake R," will power upcoming laptops launching this year and next.

 Most notably, the company is adding two additional cores to its U series of processors, which are the ones found in thin notebooks and laptop-tablet hybrids.
 Those extra cores should give computers powered by the new silicon a speed boost when it comes to multitasking.

-Note: Correction: The initial version of this story misstated the codename of the new processors as "Coffee Lake."
-They're in fact "Kaby Lake R," a refreshed version of the company's seventh generation "Kaby Lake" chips.
-"Coffee Lake" is the codename for the desktop version of Intel's eighth generation processors, due this fall.